Welcome to the personal web site of Dr. Jeffrey C. Carrier, Professor Emeritus of Biology at Albion College.

 importance in building undergraduate library collections”

 Carrier has been a longtime, active member of the American Elasmobranch Society (AES), having served as Secretary, Secretary-Editor, and a member of the Board of Directors for multiple terms.
-He completed two terms as President of AES at the end of 2007 and currently serves as a member of the Executive Committee and the Board of Directors.
+He completed two terms as President of AES at the end of 2007.

 Carrier has maintained a longtime affiliation with the Newfound Harbor Marine Institute (NHMI) at Seacamp where he served as Program and Facilities Director before coming to Albion College.
 He also served as a member of the Board of Directors until 2010.
 An environmental education/marine science facility located on Big Pine Key in the Florida Keys, NHMI has provided logistical support for Carrier’s Florida Keys studies for more than 30 years.
 Numerous Albion College students and graduates have completed internships at NHMI and many have served as staff members.